Graduate Midwife Program

 General information

 The 12-month program is structured to enable both single-degree Midwifery and double degree Midwifery/Nursing graduates to consolidate their respective knowledge and skills.
 Graduates will rotate through areas of the Women’s Health Unit including the Inpatients ward, Delivery Suite, and the Pregnancy Assessment Unit, Antenatal Clinic and Midwifery Home Care or Special Care Nursery.
 A three-month rotation within a general medical/surgical ward enables combined-stream graduates to consolidate their nursing knowledge and skills.
+Supernumary shifts are provided on commencement of all rotations.

 Support